ccgoller/eln/student-guidelines/01-getting-started.md

 You have forked the main repository, which means you have a “copy” of the main repository where you can push changes and update from the main branch if necessary.

 ---

 ## Step 6 — Install Git

 You need Git on your computer to push changes from your local machine to GitHub.
-Open the terminal app on your computer.
+Open the terminal app on your computer and run the following lines of code depending on your operating system (macOS, Windows, or Linux)

 ### macOS
 ```bash